Skip to main content

 Offer created

 A borrower or lender publishes an offer in the offerbook with their desired terms (collateral, USDC amount, LTV, APR/APY), expressing their intentions openly.
-The offer is visible for up to 24 hours.
+Lend offers are visible for 24 hours.
+Borrow offers are visible for 1 to 7 days (set by the borrower).
+Expired offers can be renewed without recreating them.

 2